If you’re wondering what to serve with your burrito, you’ve come to the right place.

 The highlight of this dish is the tajin seasoning.

 It’s a popular Mexican blend made of mildly spicy dried chili and lime that perfectly contrasts with the sweet watermelon.
+But if you can’t find it, don’t worry there are lots of tajin seasoning substitute options.

 This recipe also calls for mint leaves, which have a subtle cooling effect on the heat from the tajin.